reorg/pg_repack/doc/pg_repack_jp.rst

   pg_repack will only hold an ACCESS EXCLUSIVE lock for a short period during initial setup (steps 1 and 2 above) and during the final swap-and-drop phase (steps 6 and 7).
-For the rest of its time, pg_repack only needs to hold an ACCESS SHARE lock on the original table, meaning INSERTs, UPDATEs, and DELETEs may proceed as usual.
+For the rest of its time, pg_repack only needs to hold an SHARE UPDATE EXCLUSIVE lock on the original table, meaning INSERTs, UPDATEs, and DELETEs may proceed as usual.

 テーブル再編成
 ^^^^^^^^^^^^^^^